hGriff0n/speroc/docs/_readme.md

 If you have Visual Studio, this repository includes a solution file for (hopefully) easy setup and running.
 If not, I would greatly appreciate any pull-requests that include a custom makefile.
 I just haven't been able to find the time to create it myself (I don't gain that much myself tbh).

 On it's own, speroc only serves to transform Spero code into assembly files.
 These files are then forwarded on to clang in order to produce the final executable.
 A version of clang must be installed and reachable through the command line in order for speroc compilation (not project) to work.
-It is planned, though far in the future, to eventually convert speroc to producing
+It is planned, though far in the future, to eventually convert speroc to producing LLVM IR instead, and having that be forwarded on to the clang tool for improved optimization performance.

-LLVM IR instead, and having that be forwarded on to the clang tool for improved optimization performance.
+However, I will not be doing that for now as I still want to use this project as an avenue for exploring various forms of compiler optimizations.

 ## Contribution